 Your dog is a lot like a baby in that he puts everything into his mouth to learn about what it is.
-However, he can't tell any difference between his fabric chew toys and your new pair of sport socks!
+However, he can't tell any difference between his fabric chew toys and your kiddo's stuffed unicorn!
 They both feel the same in his mouth.

 Well, for example, many people like to give their dogs rawhide or pig ears.
-What they don't realize though, is that the leathery feel that he experiences in her mouth from these chew objects is a lot like their owner's Italian leather purse, or the couch for that matter.
+What they don't realize though, is that the leathery feel that he experiences in his mouth from these chew objects is a lot like their owner's Italian leather purse, or the couch for that matter.
 So they are left wondering why in the world Rover gets it in his head that he may gnaw on their shoes and purse which they left sitting on the floor.

 It really all makes sense when you think about it.
 Dogs are not people trapped in fur, and they cannot differentiate naturally between right and wrong.
 Giving your pooch those kind of dog chew toys is only setting him up for a mistake (chewing your purse).

 If you have a new puppy - great!
 You are ahead of the game by reading this.
 You can avoid these chewing problems by giving your pup proper dog chew toys right away.
 If you have an older dog and are already experiencing some of these problems, remove the offensive toys and replace them with good ones!